 You can put your mind at ease because training puppies using crates is perfectly humane.
-In addition, crate training not only saves your shoes and curtains, but also teaches puppies two crucially important lessons: patience and boundaries.
+In addition, crate training not only saves your shoes and curtains, but it also teaches puppies two crucially important lessons in patience and boundaries.
+Here’s an introduction to crate training your dog:

 Should You Crate Train Your Puppy?